pulpombo/LosMoggers/Spaces/Provisorio/Untitled.md

    Yeah, the person i like would come with me and take care of me IF SHE WASN'T BRAZILIAN

-6.
+6. What kind of people are you attracted to?

+   Am mostly

-   7. What kind of people are you attracted to?
-Do you think you'll be in a relationship two months from now?
+7. Do you think you'll be in a relationship two months from now?
 8. Who's on your mind?
 Does talking about sex make you uncomfortable?
-10. Who was the last person you had a deep conversation with?
+9. Who was the last person you had a deep conversation with?
-11. What does the most recent text that you sent say?
+10. What does the most recent text that you sent say?
-12. What are your 5 favorite songs right now?
+11. What are your 5 favorite songs right now?
 13. Do you like it when people play with your hair?
-14. Do you believe in luck and miracles?
+12. Do you believe in luck and miracles?
 15. What good thing happened this summer?
-16. Would you kiss the last person you kissed again?
+13. Would you kiss the last person you kissed again?
-17. Do you think there is life on other planets?
+14. Do you think there is life on other planets?
 18. Do you still talk to your first crush?
-19. Do you like bubble baths?
+15. Do you like bubble baths?
-20. Do you like your neighbors?
+16. Do you like your neighbors?
-21. What are your bad habits?
+17. What are your bad habits?
-22. Where would you like to travel?
+18. Where would you like to travel?
-23. Do you have trust issues?
+19. Do you have trust issues?
 24. Favorite part of your daily routine?
-25. What part of your body are you most uncomfortable with?
+20. What part of your body are you most uncomfortable with?
-26. What do you do when you wake up?
+21. What do you do when you wake up?
-27. Do you wish your skin was lighter or darker?
+22. Do you wish your skin was lighter or darker?
 28. Who are you most comfortable around?
-29. Have any of your ex's told you they regret breaking up?
+23. Have any of your ex's told you they regret breaking up?
-30. Do you ever want to get married?
+24. Do you ever want to get married?
-31. Is your hair long enough for a ponytail?
+25. Is your hair long enough for a ponytail?